cncf/toc/tags/network.md

 # Mission Statement

-SIG Network&#39;s charter is inspired from the [CNCF Networking WG](https://github.com/cncf/wg-networking).
-With an ever steady eye to the needs of workloads and developers who create them and operators who run them, SIG Network&#39;s mission is to enable widespread and successful development, deployment and operation of resilient and intelligent network systems in cloud native environments through these activities to:
+TAG Network&#39;s charter is inspired from the [CNCF Networking WG](https://github.com/cncf/wg-networking).
+With an ever steady eye to the needs of workloads and developers who create them and operators who run them, TAG Network&#39;s mission is to enable widespread and successful development, deployment and operation of resilient and intelligent network systems in cloud native environments through these activities to:

 1. **Clarify and inform.** Provide valuable and objective information to the TOC, End Users and Projects of the CNCF regarding areas considered in-scope.
 Strengthen the project ecosystem to meet the needs of end users and project contributors.
 Educate and inform users with unbiased, effective, and practically useful information.
 2. **Collaborate and interrelate.** Effectively interface with other related groups internal and external to the CNCF and connect the dots to facilitate meaningful collaborative progression of relevant topics.
 Engage more communities and create an on-ramp to effective TOC contribution &amp; recognition.